 The Portland Children’s Levy (PCL), a City of Portland initiative, annually generates $20 million through a local property tax.
 PCL grew out of a need to increase opportunity for all Portland’s children.
 Historical policies and practices have a direct relationship with disparities in outcomes for children navigating poverty and children of color.
 PCL strives to change this trajectory by supporting community-based programs that help prepare children for school, support them to be successful in and out of school, and eliminate racial and ethnic disparities in children’s outcomes.

-Portland voters approved the first Levy in 2002 and overwhelmingly renewed it three times; the current Levy runs through June 2024.
+Portland voters approved the first Levy in 2002 and overwhelmingly renewed it four times; Levy funding runs through June 2029.
 See the Portland City Council Ordinance referring the Levy to voters, ballot language and Act governing Levy operations here.

 PCL funds 91 programs for children age birth through 24 in six program areas that support positive early development, school engagement and academic achievement, high school graduation, and family safety and stability.
 Community partners provide a range of services including high quality preschool, enriching after school programs, caring adult mentors, therapeutic supports in times of trauma and crisis, and daily access to nutritious food.
 Programs receive funding through a competitive application process.